 Help yourself to savings.
 Some ideas: negotiate for a better rate on your cable and phone bills, grocery-shop smarter, make small adjustments to lower your utility bills, and shave some money off your insurance premiums.

-Federal student loan payments aren’t usually this flexible.
-But a lot of Americans are struggling financially right now.
-So the Department of Ed and new admin are trying to help ease the burden for the 42 million Americans with student loans.
-Take the help if you need it.
-And if you’re struggling with private student loans, call your lender or servicer to see if they’re willing to help.
+Federal student loans aren’t usually this flexible.
+But the pandemic has changed a lot.
+And getting "back to normal" for 43 million federal student loan borrowers means back to monthly payments.
+And accruing interest on those loans.
+So the Department of Ed and the White House are trying to help (again) by extending the pause further.
+Make a plan to use that time wisely.
+If you’re having trouble with private student loans, call your lender or servicer to see if they’re willing to help.
 If not, look for ways to adjust your budget and make repayment more manageable.

 Updated April 5 with the latest pause information.

 Subscribe to Skimm Money